 This might also interest you:

-- Design Thinking for Libraries offers a great free toolkit the help you get started, it is filled with practical advice and plenty library related examples
+- Design Thinking for Libraries offers a great free toolkit that helps you to get started, it is filled with practical advice and plenty library related examples.

 - Open – The ZBW Annual Review 2019 (PDF), p.
 26, p.
 43).